 Day 9 Our journey continues with a ferry trip to Tierra del Fuego from Tres Puentes.
 During the crossing we will look out for Humpback Whales, Commerson’s and Peale’s Dolphins, Black-browed Albatross and Chilean Skua.
 At Useless Bay we visit the largest mainland colony of King Penguin.
-Our day finishes at the remote Hostería Yendegaia, Porvenir, an area with great historic significance and ideal as a base for wildlife watching.
+Our day finishes at the remote Hostería Yendegaia, Porvenir.

 Day 10 Our day will be spent exploring the iconic landscapes and unique moorland and wetland habitats of Tierra del Fuego including Laguna Verde and the Baquedano Hills.
-We will look for birds such as Magellanic Plover, Coscoroba Swan, Southern Silvery Grebe, Rufous-chested Dotterel and both Ashy-headed and Ruddy-headed Goose.
+We will look for Magellanic Plover, Coscoroba Swan, Southern Silvery Grebe, Rufous-chested Dotterel and both Ashy-headed and Ruddy-headed Goose.

 Day 11 We return by ferry to the mainland and visit Pali Aike National Park, a desolate volcanic area.

 Day 12 Morning excursion in Punta Arenas, lunch and afternoon flight to Santiago.

 Day 13 We have some free time this morning before returning to the airport for our flight home to the UK (arriving Day 14).

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

 At Torres del Paine, we stay at the Hosteria Las Torres, of a high standard and situated at the foot of the mountain.
 On Tierra del Fuego, our base is the very good Hostería Yendegaia in Porvenir.
 Single accommodation is available at all locations, and all rooms have private en suite facilities.